Skullfiredevil/quick_evaluation/challenge9/challenge.md

 In this file you need to have the following queries on show:

 1. Get all users
-2. Get a user where their username or password equals some value
+2. Get a user where their username and password equals some value
 3. Get all contacts
 4. Insert a single new contact into the `contacts` table